About the Journal

-Ensuring the integrity: involvement and cooperation.
+Ensuring integrity: involvement and cooperation.

 European Journal of Management Issues will respond to all claims or doubt of research or publication misconduct raised by readers, reviewers, or others.
-If concerns about the conduct or validity of academic work are raised, the Editorial Board with an involvement of relevant experts, as appropriate, will assess cases of possible plagiarism or duplicate/redundant publication.
+If concerns about the conduct or validity of academic work are raised, the Editorial Board with the involvement of relevant experts, as appropriate, will assess cases of a possible plagiarism or duplicate/redundant publication.
 The editor will also ask the author(s) about responding to the affairs.
-European Journal of Management Issues will take this to the institutional level: the journal may request an investigation by the institution or other appropriate bodies, if that response is unsatisfactory.
+European Journal of Management Issues will take this to the institutional level: the journal may request an investigation by the institution or other appropriate bodies if that response is unsatisfactory.

-In cases when concerns are very serious and the published work is likely to influence the scientific knowledge or practical applications, European Journal of Management Issues may consider informing readers about these concerns, by issuing an “expression of concern”, and then publish explanations the findings of the investigation.
-Otherwise European Journal of Management Issues may decide to retract a paper if the Editorial Board is persuaded that severe misconduct has happened.
+In cases when concerns are very serious and the published work is likely to influence the scientific knowledge or practical applications, European Journal of Management Issues may consider informing readers about these concerns, by issuing an “expression of concern”, and then publish explanations of the findings of the investigation.
+Otherwise, European Journal of Management Issues may decide to retract a paper if the Editorial Board is persuaded that severe misconduct has happened.
 Retracted papers will be retained online, and conspicuously marked as a retraction for the readers’ benefit.

 Duties of the Reviewers